 Jayant Sarnaik says, “This fuel is nature’s gift for an oil starved India.
-Even farmers can make oil in their village and run their diesel gensets or tractors without the need to visit cities for fuel.
+Even farmers can make oil in their village and run their diesel generators or tractors without the need to visit cities for fuel.
 So not only we can ensure energy security for our country, but also self-reliance for remote villages”.
-The current price of Biodiesel at INR48 per liter compared favorably to diesel at INR60 per liter (Karnataka & Maharashtra).
+The current price of Biodiesel at INR48 per liter compared favorably with petro-diesel at INR60 per liter (Karnataka & Maharashtra).

 Sreenivas Ghatty of Tree Oils India feels that a lot of things went wrong in the initial days.
 He says, “There was an overemphasis on commercial cultivation of Jatropha, instead of looking at indigenous oil trees like Pongamia.
 Jatropha is not a panacea for biodiesel feedstock.
-However, Jatropha has a potential and needs huge investments and time to make it truly commercial.
+However, Jatropha has potential and needs huge investments and time to make it truly commercial.
 While commercial cultivation is not a success so far, perhaps we should take a look at the cultivation practices rather than blaming the plant.
 We are yet to fully understand the pests and diseases that affect this plant and the way to treat them.”

-Prof. Balakrishna Gowda, Project Coordinator for the Biofuel Park, funded by the Karnataka State Biofuel Development Board said, “the collection of oilseeds from trees that are spread across the countryside is a labor-intensive process.
+Prof. Balakrishna Gowda, Project Coordinator for the Hassan Biofuel Park, funded by the Karnataka State Biofuel Development Board says, “collection of oilseeds from trees that are spread across the countryside is a labor-intensive process.
 Finding villagers who are willing to collect them is a tough task.”
-Moreover, the support price set by the National Biodiesel Policy at INR26.5 per liter is unsustainable as compared the actual production cost of INR36 per liter for jatropha oil.
+Moreover, the support price set by the National Biodiesel Policy at INR26.5 per liter is unsustainable as compared to the actual production cost of INR36 per liter for jatropha oil, he opines.

-Prof. Balakrishna suggests a solution of producing a range of seed feedstock of pongamia, jatropha, simarouba, mahua and castor oil seeds, which will be ideal for a year-round production of biodiesel.
+Prof. Balakrishna suggests an ingenious solution of producing a range of seed feedstock of pongamia, jatropha, simarouba, mahua and castor oil seeds, which will be ideal for a year-round production of biodiesel.
 However, this can only be done for rural areas where manual plucking of seeds and oil extraction can be at a low cost through cheap labor.